-Agenda 21, austerity measures, Bilderberg group, Cyprus, Daisy Luther, feudal serfdom, Feudal Serfdom is Alive and Well in the U.S.A., feudal system, Feudalism, From Sovereign to Serf, Homeschooling, Income tax, income tax system, Income taxes, Lord of the Manor, Middle Ages, Neocolonialism, Nobility, Peasant, Roger S. Sayles, Roger Sayles, Roger Sayles Argentina, Roger Sayles' Book, Serfdom, serfs, slaves
+Agenda 21, austerity measures, Bilderberg group, Cyprus, Daisy Luther, feudal serfdom, Feudal Serfdom is Alive and Well in the U.S.A., feudal system, Feudalism, Homeschooling, Income tax, income tax system, Income taxes, Lord of the Manor, Middle Ages, Neocolonialism, Nobility, Peasant, Roger S. Sayles, Roger Sayles, Roger Sayles Argentina, Roger Sayles' Book, Serfdom, serfs, slaves, SOVEREIGN TO SERF

 Serfdom and the Feudal System:

 What’s Old is New Again

 Daisy Luther (ACTIVIST POST) – The period of history from the 5th to the 15th century was known as the Middle Ages.
 During this time, the law of the land in Europe was known as the “feudal system.”
 This was the manner in which the upper 10% (the nobility) controlled the lower 90% (the serfs or peasants.)